ava-labs/ledger-avalanche/README.md

 - Do not use in production
 - Do not use a Ledger device with funds for development purposes
 - Do use a separate and marked device that is used ONLY for development and testing

+Nevertheless, this disclaimer does not apply to the client libraries provided in this repository.

 ## Download and install